dubo-dubon-duponey/regander/REFERENCE.md

 By default, credentials and other authentication tokens are redacted.
 If you want them to appear in logs (for example, in `curl` statements), set `REGANDER_LOG_AUTH=true`.

-Finally note that logging in `debug` WILL possibly leak sensitive information regardless.
+Finally note that logging in `debug` WILL leak sensitive information regardless.

 ```
 # Log levels